 The crutch holder provides a storage location for crutches and walking sticks.
-The sticks and crutches should be placed in the holder and secured with the Velcro tie at the top
+The sticks and crutches should be placed in the holder and secured with the Velcro tie at the top extstyle extadvice from your healthcare professional.

 Always ensure that any items stored in the crutch holder are made secure.